About Riad Yasmine, Marrakech

-The beautiful and popular Ben Youssef Madrasa is a short, approximately 5 minute walk from Riad Yasmine through some beautiful streets.
+The beautiful and popular Medersa Ben Youseff is a short 5 minute walk from Riad Yasmine through some beautiful streets.
 You may encounter locals trying to tell you that the mosque is closed or you are going the wrong way.
 Know where you are going, and just keep walking until you are safely in the entrance of the mosque where you pay a small entrance fee.

 The Marrakech Museum is also similar walking distance from Riad Yasmine as well as the Museum of Living Art.
 A walk to the iconic square and marketplace, Jemaa el-Fna, will take you roughly 10 minutes (perhaps a little more depending on how susceptible you are to the allure of the colorful array of goods that the labyrinth of stalls presents).
 To read more about how to survive the onslaught of sensory overload in Marrakech, click HERE.